Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/integrator-what_is_koppeltaal.md

 ### Claim message

-An application should claim a message in his queue prior to processing.
+An application should claim a message in its queue prior to processing.
 When claimed, no other processes should handle this message.
 Since every application has its own message queue based on the message type subscription, this should protect the application from processing a message multiple times.

 After a message has been successfully processed, the application must update its processing status to "Success".
 In case of a transient failure, the message should be put back to the processing status “New”, allowing it to be reprocessed later.
 In case of a permanent failure (e.g. message content was incorrect), the processing status should be updated to “Failed”, and an exception description must be passed.